Tips for Using Your Smartphone to Search and Apply for Jobs

 With LinkedIn's mobile app, you can stay up to date with your network, update your profile, view and save recommended jobs, keep current with your groups, and learn about companies.

 It's always a good idea to send a thank-you note after a job interview, and you won't have to wait until you do get back to your computer to do so.
-You can send an email thank you letter or take advantage of Felt's app that will send thank you notes for you.
+You can send an email thank-you letter or take advantage of the Felt app, which will send thank-you notes for you.